 Land Transport Rule: Street Layouts 2023

-Community Streets, also known as Play Streets, will make it easier for local communities to work with councils to temporarily restrict traffic on quiet local streets.
+The legislation on Community Streets, also known as Play Streets, will make it easier for local communities to work with councils to temporarily restrict traffic on quiet local streets for resident led events.

-Reshaping Streets will make it easier for residents to apply to host these kinds of events and make the approval framework clearer for councils.
+Reshaping Streets makes it easier for residents to apply to host these kinds of events by making the approval framework clearer for councils.
 Residents can apply to host their event on a regular basis (e.g. once per month) for a period of up to 12 months.

 Event organisers will need to consult with neighbours as part of the application process, and if approved, notification of events is required a minimum of four weeks in advance of the event.
 Councils may also impose conditions on residents hosting Community Streets to ensure that safety and traffic management considerations are catered for.

-School Streets make it easier for communities to open up space around schools.
+The legislation on School Streets makes it easier for communities to manage traffic/safety around schools.

 Councils, working alongside schools and communities, have the options to restrict traffic on streets outside schools during drop off and pick up times, allowing students more ability to travel to and from school independently.

-Councils will have to consider a variety of factors when enabling school streets including alternative drop off points, bus routes, traffic levels and guidelines from schools and NZTA.
+Councils will have to consider a variety of factors when enabling school streets including alternative drop off points, bus routes, traffic levels, setting up a school travel plan and guidelines from NZTA.

 Reshaping Streets provides a clear framework to enable councils to run pilots with appropriate safeguards.